Featured Coins

 31310666

-B-5 Gem $7250 New February 25!
-Nice Originality with an Obverse Cameo Look.
+B-5 Gem $7250 Nice Originality with an Obverse Cameo Look.
 An 18h century artifact with nice originality and relatively smooth fields.
 The wear on the obverse is even and provides contrast between the worn areas and the rest of the coin provide a cameo look.
 Interesting die breaks throughout the reverse.
 This coin is a stand out even compared to other CAC'd bust dollar.

 Seated $1 1866 Seated $1 1866